Jarboui/Jarboui.github.io/_pages/cv.md

 ---

 {% include base_path %}
-You can find here the latest version of my CV
+Have a look at my (hopefully updated) CV for additional information!

 Education
 ======